bartificer/programming-by-stealth/docs/pbs80.md

 ## A Challenge

 Update a version of the number guessing game described in challenge set in instalment 79 as described below.
-You can use your own solution to that challenge, or my sample sample solution as included in the ZIP file for instalment 80.
+You can use your own solution to that challenge, or my sample solution as included in the ZIP file for instalment 80.

 Firstly, update the code that fetches the random number via AJAX to use a promise.